aospapp/aosp/external/autotest/docs/wifi-basics-codelab.md

 ### Let's get started

-[network_WiFi_SimpleConnect] is a very simple test that connects and disconnects a DUT from a router, so its ideal for our purposes in this codelab.
+[network_WiFi_SimpleConnect] is a very simple test that connects and disconnects a DUT from a router, so it's ideal for our purposes in this codelab.
 The test itself is held at `server/site_tests/network_WiFi_SimpleConnect/` in the Autotest repository.
 Briefly look through this file to get a sense for what it is doing.